 This is an open source system for facilitating improvement of inventory management.
 It is intended for use in conjunction with existing inventory systems and uses data extracted from those systems.
 It is written in the Python programming language which in available on most platforms.
 The program is called “sims.py”.
-Version 1 (beta) is now available and can be downloaded by clicking here.
+The current beta version is 1.1.
+It can be downloaded by clicking here.
 It can be run on any computer which runs Python 3.4 or later.

 Python is pre-installed with Mac OS and linux but not Windows.
 To find out what version, if any, of Python you have, enter “python3” at the command prompt in the case of linux or “python” in the case of any other operating system.
 If you don’t know how to access the command prompt on your computer then click here.
 To exit from the Python interpreter, enter “exit()” or press “Ctrl-D”.

-Version 1 carries out ABC analysis.
-The next facility to be added is service level measurement.
+Version 1.1 carries out ABC analysis and service level measurement.
 A number of other facilities are planned.

 Most modern computers other than netbooks and tablets run 64 bit Windows 10.
 For the benefit of users of that operating system, I have created a Windows application “sims.exe” which can be downloaded from here.
 It contains “sims.py”, a Python interpreter and the necessary libraries.
 Your antivirus software will probably warn you about the danger of downloading Windows applications.
 That warning is perfectly normal for Windows applications which are not in widespread use and, consequently, unknown to anti-virus software.